on orders of $85 or more

 Many Irish families boarded ships bound for North America in the middle of 19th century to escape the conditions of poverty and racial discrimination at that time.
 Although these immigrants often arrived in a destitute state, they went on to make important contributions to the emerging nations of the United States and Canada.
 An inquiry into many immigration and passenger lists has revealed many early immigrants to North America bearing the Donahue family name:

-Donahue Settlers in the United States in the 18th Century
+Donahue Settlers in United States in the 18th Century

 - Philip Donahue, who arrived in Philadelphia, Pennsylvania in 1746

-Donahue Settlers in the United States in the 19th Century
+Donahue Settlers in United States in the 19th Century